50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 Feature queries (@supports) in CSS3 allow developers to apply styles only if the browser supports certain CSS features.
-This can be useful for applying fallback styles or providing enhanced styles for browsers that support specific features.
-It checks whether the browser supports a given feature and applies the styles only if the feature is supported.
+Applying fallback styles or offering improved styles for browsers that support particular capabilities might both benefit from this.
+It determines whether a particular feature is supported by the browser and only applies the styles in that case.
+This method promotes progressive enhancement and ensures compatibility with various browser capabilities.

 51. What is the current colour keyword in CSS3, and how is it used?